ChetHarrison/alias-collision/README.md

 console.log(aliasCollision.getPrefix());  // new-prefix-

 // alias-collision will not alias words that are not
-// on the resurve word list.
+// on the reserve word list.
 reserveWord = aliasCollision.prefix('aintItFunkyNow');
 console.log(reserveWord);  // aintItFunkyNow